cipherstash/encrypt-query-language/docs/tutorials/GETTINGSTARTED.md

 }
 ```

+> When working with EQL in an application you would likely be using an ORM.

+> We are currently building out [packages and examples](../../README.md#helper-packages) to make it easier to work with EQL json payloads.

 #### Advanced querying

 EQL provides specialized functions to be able to interact with encrypted data and to support operations like equality checks, comparison queries, and unique constraints.